UPSC Mains 2023 - Exam Date, Syllabus, Paper Pattern, Question Paper

 • Revise Regularly: Regular revisions are indispensable for the retention and reinforcement of knowledge.
 Candidates should revise all the subjects periodically to enhance their memory and grasp of key concepts.

-A total of 14624 candidates are selected for the Mains 2023 examination.
+A total of 14624 candidates were selected for the Mains 2023 examination.
 Every year, lakhs of aspirants appear for the Prelims exam, out of which only a few thousand make their way to Mains.

 The number of candidates selected for the Mains Examination is usually a fixed ratio of candidates to vacancies.
 The UPSC determines this ratio based on the available vacancies.